Point Processes and spatial statistics in time-frequency analysis: Signal processing based on spatial statistics of zeros

 A fundamental question in signal processing is whether a noisy observation contains an underlying signal of interest.
 Zero-based procedures using spatial statistics have proved accurate for this detection task~\cite{bardenet2020zeros,pascal2022covariant}.

-Formally, in the signal-plus-noise model, signal detection consists in a statistical test enabling to reject, with a fixed confidence level $1 - \alpha$, the null hypothesis\footnote{In such tests, $\alpha$ corresponds to the probability of rejecting $\mathrm{H}_0$ while it is true.}
+Formally, in the signal-plus-noise model, signal detection consists in a statistical test enabling to reject, with a fixed confidence level $1 - \alpha$, the null hypothesis\footnote{In such tests, $\alpha$ corresponds to the probability, under $\mathrm{H}_0$, of rejecting $\mathrm{H}_0$.}

 corresponding to pure white noise, with the alternative hypothesis

 corresponding to a non-centered measurement $y = \snr \times s + \wn$, in which $s$ possibly carries interesting information.
 The smaller the $\snr$, the harder the detection.